mdrocan/shell-scripts/README.md

 ### About

-Developed, tested and used in OS X environment.
-Extra packages have been mostly installed using Homebrew.
+Developed, tested and used in macOS environment.
+- Extra packages in use have been mostly installed with Homebrew.

 ### The stuff